 Self-compassion is a far more skillful way of relating to our woes.
 Don’t misunderstand: the world is often unjust.
 People can and will get us down.
 Retreating to lick our wounds is healthy and necessary.
 But in doing so, choose to send yourself some love instead of painting the world as cruel and yourself as inadequate.
 This is the absolute healing balm.

 Using mantras like “I am worthy, I am valuable, and I deserve love” is far more productive in the face of obstacles.
 The science agrees.
 Mantra meditation empowers us and relaxes our bodies, softening our hearts and our blood-vessels too.
-Mindfully focussing on our positive feelings when we repeat these mantras is vital.
+Mindfully focusing on our positive feelings when we repeat these mantras is vital.

 When we first have genuine compassion and understanding for ourselves, we can also have compassion for others, further boosting us towards fulfillment and happiness.